Climbing Mount Rinjani? This blog article will all be about the things you need to know if you plan hiking Mount Rinjani!

 After the climbing Mount Rinjani, it would be great to visit Gilli Islands and relax for a few days and adventure in Nusa Penida.
 If you want to go back to Bali, read our suggestions: Canggu, Kuta and Ubud.

 Will I go back again to trek Mount Rinjani?

-Let us know if you have questions and if you have any doubts about Trek Mount Rinjany difficulty, about Mount Rinjani trek distance or any doubts choosing a Trek Company to Trek Mount Rinjani.
+Let us know if you have questions and if you have any doubts about Trek Mount Rinjani difficulty, about Mount Rinjani trek distance or any doubts about choosing a Trek Company to Trek Mount Rinjani.